Stuka Pilot Ulrich Rudel sinks the Soviet Battleship Marat

 The Epic Journey of the Cimbri and Teutones

-Starting from northern Denmark, the Cimbri and Teutones first wandered south along the Elbe around the year 100 BC.
-From there, they headed east along the Danube.
+Starting from northern Denmark, the Cimbri and Teutones first wandered south along the Elbe, then east along the Danube.
 In Bohemia they met the Celtic Boii whose resistance persuaded the two tribes to trek farther south into the Balkans.
 There they clashed with the Celtic Scordisci.
 As a result of this encounter, the Scordisci were pushed south into Macedonia while the Cimbri and Teutones were deflected westward toward Italy via the valley of the Drave and the passes of the Carnic Alps.
 They now threatened the Celtic kingdom of Noricum, a close trading partner of Rome, and the iron mines of Noreia.
 This placed them dangerously close to the borders and interests of the Roman Republic.

 To meet this new barbarian incursion, Consul Papirus Carbo was sent to bar their way in the heights north of Aquileia, near present-day Venice.
 Although outnumbered, Carbo felt that his disciplined legions could deal with the crudely armed barbarian rabble.
 Having had little contact with the civilized world, the half-naked Cimbri and Teutones warrior probably had little more than a wooden shield for protection, his principal weapon a wooden, bone, or for some an iron-tipped spear.
 Cavalry was uncommon and the bulk of the warriors fought as infantry.
 A few of the chiefs, their retainers, and warriors of renown may have sported body armor and wielded iron long swords.
 It was they who boldly formed the front ranks in battle.